MartinezAgullo/MartinezAgullo.github.io/bio.md

 ---

 Hello there! <br>
-I’m Pablo, a Ph.D. in Physics from the University of Valencia and the Instituto de Física Corpuscular (IFIC).
-My research was conducted for the ATLAS experiment at the European Organization for Nuclear Research (CERN), where I focused on analysing vast volumes of data from the Large Hadron Collider (LHC) to better understand the physics of the top quark and the Higgs boson.
+I’m Pablo, a PhD in Physics from the University of Valencia and the Instituto de Física Corpuscular (IFIC).
+My research was conducted for the ATLAS experiment at the European Organisation for Nuclear Research (CERN), where I focused on analysing vast volumes of data from the Large Hadron Collider (LHC) to better understand the physics of the top quark and the Higgs boson.
 I place a strong emphasis on software development tailored for data analysis.
 Over the years, I have developed substantial expertise in creating machine learning solutions that enhance data interpretation and research outcomes.

 <div class="video-container">